ammarozkan/TBWG/README.md

 ```

 ### Windows
+Requirements: MinGW

 In the TBWGLib directory, theres a .bat file to run.
-Double clicking or executing
+Running
-it from terminal will compile the lib into a directory named "libs".
+it will compile the lib into a directory named "libs".

 Compiled libs: